-This waste analysis plan is supported by Standard Operating Procedures (SOP).
+This WAP is supported by Standard Operating Procedures (SOP).
 The SOPs are used by Aragonite laboratory personnel as detailed instructions for performing the necessary procedures.
-The SOPs are incorporated by reference as part of this waste analysis plan as standalone documents.
+The SOPs are incorporated by reference as part of this WAP as stand-alone documents.
 They are required for Utah certification of the Aragonite laboratory and will be followed for compliance with the permit.
-These procedures may be updated as appropriate without prior UDWMRC approval.
+These procedures may be updated as appropriate without prior approval from the Division of Waste Management and Radiation Control (DWMRC).